KalaPhantom/SQL-2-VS-DDL-Commands/README.md

 --- Important Notes ---
 > All codes here must be executed using a workbenck like MySQL 8.0 Workbench or VS code
-> When using VS Code , pleae note to use the following extensions:
+> When using VS Code , please use the following extensions:
 >
 > > Name: SQLTools
 > > Id: mtxr.sqltools